A poem in Vietnamese by Tô Thùy Yên

 Translator: Nguyễn Thị Phương Trâm

-Heading there, perhaps for a date
+There for a date perhaps

 A date with whom I can’t remember